Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

-Using the results of Ref.~\onlinecite{Alexandradinata14}, we recognize that the $k_{z}=0$ plane exhibits a gapless $x$-directed Wilson loop (Fig.~\ref{fig:planeWilson}(a)), as all of the occupied bands have the same inversion eigenvalues at each TRIM point, and because the inversion eigenvalues at the $\Gamma$ point differ from those at the three other 2D TRIM points. {\blue The winding of this Wilson loop may be removed by adding trivial bands with different inversion eigenvalues~\cite{Alexandradinata14} (such as is the case in the $k_{y}=0$ plane of $\beta$-MoTe$_2$ (Fig.~3(c))); this is a hallmark of a fragile topological phase~\cite{AshvinFragile,JenFragile1,JenFragile2,HingeSM,AdrianFragile}.} Nevertheless, using the $k\cdot p$ theory of Eq.~(\ref{eq:simpleHam}), we can demonstrate that this plane is equivalent to a 2D insulator with gapped edges and spin-degenerate pairs of corner modes.
-Specifically, we expand Eq.~(\ref{eq:simpleHam}) about the $\Gamma$ point in the limit that $m_{2}=m_{3}=0$, $u_{x}=u_{y}=u$:
+Using the results of Ref.~\onlinecite{ArisInversion}, we determine that the Hamiltonian of the $k_{y}=0$ plane exhibits a gapless $z$-directed Wilson loop with nontrivial winding (Fig.~\ref{fig:planeWilson}(a)), because all of the occupied bands have the same inversion eigenvalues at each TRIM point, and because the inversion eigenvalues at the $\Gamma$ point differ from those at the three other 2D TRIM points.
+The winding of this Wilson loop may be removed by adding trivial bands with different inversion eigenvalues~\cite{ArisInversion} (as occurs in the $k_{y}=0$ plane of $\beta$-MoTe$_2$ (Fig.~\ref{fig:wloop}(c) of the main text)); this is a hallmark of a fragile topological phase~\cite{AshvinFragile,JenFragile1,JenFragile2,HingeSM,AdrianFragile,WiederAxion}.
+Unlike in a 2D TI, we will show that the fragile Wilson loop winding at $k_{y}=0$ indicates the presence of nontrivial \emph{corner} modes.
+Specifically, using the $k\cdot p$ theory of Eq.~(\ref{eq:simpleHam}), we will exploit the nested Jackiw-Rebbi construction from Ref.~\onlinecite{HingeSM}, which was developed concurrently with this letter, to demonstrate that the Hamiltonian of the $k_{y}=0$ plane is equivalent to a 2D insulator with gapped edges and spin-degenerate pairs of corner modes.
+First, we expand Eq.~(\ref{eq:simpleHam}) about the $\Gamma$ point in the limit that $m_{2}=m_{3}=0$, $u_{x}=u_{z}=u$:

 where we have condensed all of the terms proportional to $\tau^{z}$ into a single mass term $m$.
-We then take $m$ to spatially vary such that it is negative in a circular region bound by a radius $R$ and large and positive outside of it.
-The bound state solutions on the exterior of this {\blue region} can be obtained by forming a Jackiw-Rebbi problem~\cite{JackiwRebbi}, which we accomplish by Fourier transforming $k_{x,y}\rightarrow -i\partial_{x,y}$ and converting to polar coordinates:
+We then take $m$ to vary spatially, such that it is negative in a circular region bound by a radius $R$ and large and positive outside of it.
+The bound state solutions on the exterior of this region can be obtained by forming a Jackiw-Rebbi domain wall~\cite{JackiwRebbi} at $r=R$, which we accomplish by Fourier transforming $k_{x,z}\rightarrow -i\partial_{x,z}$ and converting to polar coordinates:

 where: